rvion/CushyStudio/docs/FAQ.md

 ### Q. Why did you pick AGPL instead of GPLV3 then.

-#### Cushy is TEMPORARILLY AGPL only (I'll switch to GPLV3 later); also, it is a tool so you can use any assets you make with it in any way without any problem.
+#### Cushy is TEMPORARILY AGPL only (I'll switch to GPLV3 later); also, it is a tool so you can use any assets you make with it in any way without any problem.

 -   Due to the fact CushyStudio is a tool, AGPL is not that restrictive.
 I'm not forcing you to open source your project just because you used CushyStudio to make some assets. the tool is free to use, your assets are yours.